MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/tutorial-revoscaler-data-import-transform.md

         list.files(rxGetOption("sampleDataDir"))

-The open source R `list.files` command returns a file list provided by the RevoScaleR **rxGetOption** function and the *sampleDataDir* argument.
+The open-source R `list.files` command returns a file list provided by the RevoScaleR **rxGetOption** function and the *sampleDataDir* argument.

 > [!NOTE]
 > If you are a Windows user and new to R, be aware that R script is case-sensitive.
 If you mistype rxGetOption or sampleDataDir, you will get an error instead of the file list.

 ### How to locate the working directory

 Both R and RevoScaleR use the *working directory* to store any files that you create.
-The following open source R command provides the working directory location: `getwd()`.
+The following open-source R command provides the working directory location: `getwd()`.

 Depending on your environment, you might not have permission to save files to this directory.
 On Windows, if the output is something like `C:/Program Files/Microsoft/ML Server/R_SERVER/bin/x64`, you won't have write permissions on that older.
 To change the working directory, run `setwd("C:/Users/TEMP")`.